AwwalQuan/Deploy-Suricata-with-DevOps/README.md

 ansible-playbook -u ubuntu -i <instance_ip_address>, playbook.yml --extra-vars "ansible_sudo_pass=chme"
 ```

 After successful deployment, Suricata should be up and running.
-Proceed to to additional configuration which might include setting the network interface the IDS should listen on etc.
+Proceed to do additional configuration which might include setting the network interface the IDS should listen on etc.